zrthstr/simple-censorship-circumvention/README.md

 ## Scope
-Deal with the censorship in central-alsia, iran, turkey, china.
+* Deal with the censorship in central-alsia, iran, turkey, china.
-Increase the effort need for eavesdropping.
+* Increase the effort need for eavesdropping.
-Minimizing the legal threats for example associated whith filesharing under a german IP.
+* Minimizing exposure to legal threats for example caused by filesharing under a german IP.